 This recipe was developed by CorePerform dietitian Norah Candito.
-To learn more about CorePerform coaching and Norah, contact us HERE
+To learn more about CorePerform coaching, contact us HERE

 You might be just knocking the dust off of your beach chair or digging your flip flops from the back of your closet, with autumn’s bounty a far cry from the first thing on your summer picnic menu.
 But while you are blending your summer fruit smoothies or slicing your beautiful homegrown tomatoes, consider adding this healthy pumpkin recipe to your summer diet rotation.